 Love learning about people.
 Yes, I have extensive financial experience and training, and have a genuine gift for guiding people through the complexities related to their planning, current and future.

-Suzi and I live and work in Plano.
+We live and work in Plano.
 Our children are grown, and raising families in Houston and Georgetown, Texas.
 Five grandchildren enrich our lives.
-My son J.J. has retired from his Youth Ministry and is joining the practice.
+My son J.J. has retired from his Youth Ministry and is joining the practice, as our Registered Office Assistant.
 We have a passion for life, and keep body, mind and spirit fit and active with continuing education, work, exercise, study, and volunteering.
 We enjoy community, art, entertaining and traveling.
 Personally, I have been SCUBA diving since 1962, and enjoy taking pictures both above and underwater.